 It’s important to be skeptical of old teaching points and really consider WHY we’re teaching what we teach, not just nod and accept that old teaching points are still what we should do for today.

 Drills that stress good softball throwing mechanics for beginners should be foundational – building on simple concepts while young.
+If you want a step-by-step program to follow, check out my online course below.

 One of these foundations is what the hands do after the hands break.
 When the hands separate, we do NOT want to point the ball away from us or toward the head.
 This is not what high-level players do in baseball or softball.